Graph Neural Networks are Inherently Good Generalizers: Insights by Bridging GNNs and MLPs: Empirical Evaluation

 \subsection{Main Results}

-\textbf{How do PMLPs perform compared with GNNs and MLP on common benchmarks?\;} The main results for comparing the testing accuracy of MLP, PMLPs and GNNs on seven benchmark datasets are shown in Table.~\ref{main_result}.
-We found that, intriguingly, three variants of PMLPs consistently outperform MLP by a large margin on all the datasets despite using the same model with the same set of trainable parameters (furthermore, even the same parameter weights are shared by the trained MLP and PMLPs since they adopt the same implementation during training).
+\paragraph{How do PMLPs perform compared with GNNs and MLP on common benchmarks?} The main results for comparing the testing accuracy of MLP, PMLPs and GNNs on seven benchmark datasets are shown in Table.~\ref{main_result}.
+We found that, intriguingly, different variants of PMLPs consistently outperform MLP by a large margin on all the datasets despite using the same model with the same set of trainable parameters.
 Moreover, PMLPs are as effective as their GNN counterparts and can even exceed GNNs in some cases.
 These results suggest two implications.
 First, the performance improvement brought by GNNs (or more specifically, the MP operation) over MLP may not purely stem from the more advanced representational power, but the generalization ability.
 Second, the message passing can indeed contribute to better generalization ability of MLP, though it currently remains unclear how it helps MLP to generalize on unseen testing data.
-We will later try to shed some light on this in-depth question via theoretical analysis in Section~\ref{sec_theory}.
+We will later try to shed some light on this question via theoretical analysis in Section~\ref{sec_theory}.

-\textbf{How do PMLPs perform on larger datasets?\;} We next apply PMLPs to larger graphs which can be harder for extracting informative features from observed data.
-The results on three large-scale datasets are shown in Table~\ref{large_result} where PMLP still considerably outperforms MLP.
+\paragraph{How do PMLPs perform on larger datasets?} We next apply PMLPs to larger graphs which can be harder for extracting informative features from observed data.
+As shown in Table~\ref{large_result}, PMLP still considerably outperforms MLP.
 Yet differently, there is a certain gap between PMLP and GNN.
-These results are also valuable, and we conjecture that this is because in such large graphs the relations between inputs and target labels can be more complex, which requires more expressive architectures for learning desired node-level representations.
-This hypothesis is further validated by the results of training losses in Table~\ref{large_result}, which indeed shows that GNNs can yield lower fitting error on the training data, presumably contributing to better accuracy on testing data.
-Critically though, these results also imply that the MP design works for learning on graph data due to two-fold aspects: better representational power as well as better generalization.
+We conjecture that this is because in such large graphs the relations between inputs and target labels can be more complex, which requires more expressive architectures for learning desired node-level representations.
+This hypothesis is further validated by the results of training losses in Table~\ref{large_result}, which indeed shows that GNNs can yield lower fitting error on the training data.
+Additionally, while we treat message passing operations in all models as part of their feed-forward computation for evaluating training time, in practice, one can pre-process node features for those GNNs~\citep{wu2019simplifying,chen2019powerful,rossi2020sign} where message passing operations are only used at the first layer, in which case they have the same level of efficiency as their PMLP counterparts.